Resistance

 How to Lead Change Naturally

 Step 1: Map your team's approaches.
-Before announcing a change, use the Naturally assessment to understand who on your team leans Gold Mine, Blue Ocean, Green Planet, or Orange Sky.
+Before announcing a change, use the Naturally assessment to understand who on your team leans Natural Gold Mines, Natural Blue Oceans, Natural Green Planets, or Natural Orange Skies.
 This takes five minutes per person.

 Step 2: Prepare four conversations, not one announcement.
-Your Gold Mine people need a briefing document with evidence.
-Your Blue Ocean people need a personal conversation about what this means for them.
-Your Green Planet people need a whiteboard session to explore implications.
-Your Orange Sky people need a clear timeline with milestones.
+Your Natural Gold Mine people need a briefing document with evidence.
+Your Natural Blue Ocean people need a personal conversation about what this means for them.
+Your Natural Green Planet people need a whiteboard session to explore implications.
+Your Natural Orange Sky people need a clear timeline with milestones.

 Step 3: Sequence your rollout.
-Start with Green Planet (they'll stress-test and improve the plan).
-Then Gold Mine (they'll validate the evidence).
-Then Blue Ocean (they'll build team buy-in).
-Then Orange Sky (they'll drive execution).
+Start with Natural Green Planets (they'll stress-test and improve the plan).
+Then Natural Gold Mines (they'll validate the evidence).
+Then Natural Blue Oceans (they'll build team buy-in).
+Then Natural Orange Skies (they'll drive execution).

 Step 4: Respond to resistance as feedback.
 When someone pushes back, don't defend.
 Ask what they need.
-Gold Mine will tell you what evidence is missing.
-Blue Ocean will tell you what relationships need attention.
-Green Planet will tell you what systemic issues you've overlooked.
-Orange Sky will tell you what's slowing things down.
+Natural Gold Mines will tell you what evidence is missing.
+Natural Blue Oceans will tell you what relationships need attention.
+Natural Green Planets will tell you what systemic issues you've overlooked.
+Natural Orange Skies will tell you what's slowing things down.

 What Changes When You Stop Fighting